adamedx/autographps/docs/WALKTHROUGH.md

 This approach, while certainly using more lines than the others, is even more readable and easier to express correctly than the parallel lists.

-### Get-GraphUri -- understanding the Graph's structure
+### Get-GraphUriInfo -- understanding the Graph's structure

-You can use `Get-GraphUri` to get information about whether a given Uri is valid, what entity type it represents, and what Uri segments may follow it.
+You can use `Get-GraphUriInfo` to get information about whether a given Uri is valid, what entity type it represents, and what Uri segments may follow it.
 Its functionality is based on data retrieved from the Graph endpoint's `$metadata` response.

 Here are some examples:

 ```
 # Get basic type information about the uri '/me/drive/root'
-Get-GraphUri /me/drive/root
+Get-GraphUriInfo /me/drive/root

 Info Type      Preview Name
 ---- ----      ------- ----
 n  > driveItem         root

 # Use format-list to see all fields
-Get-GraphUri /me/drive/root
+Get-GraphUriInfo /me/drive/root

 ParentPath   : /me/drive
 Info         : n  >